-- According to Current Clinical Guidelines: - Therapeutic lifestyle changes remain an essential modality in the management of patients with hypercholesterolemia.36-41 - In general, hydroxymethylglutaryl coenzyme A reductase inhibitors (statins) are considered first line therapy for decreasing low density lipoprotein cholesterol (LDL-C) levels.
-If after six

-- Fibric acid derivatives are typically reserved for the treatment of hypertriglyceridemia, to 0 reduce the risk of pancreatitis, or for an isolated low high density lipoprotein cholesterol.^{36,39} - 0 Fibric acid derivatives can be considered in patients with coronary heart disease who have low levels of LDL-C and atherogenic dyslipidemia, or in combination with a statin in patients who have elevated LDL-C and atherogenic dyslipidemia.36 - Other Key Facts: - Gemfibrozil (Lopid[®]) is the only fibric acid derivative approved for reducing the risk of 0 developing coronary heart disease in select patients. - 0 Currently, all fibric acid derivatives are available generically in at least one dosage form and/or strength.12
+- According to Current Clinical Guidelines: - Therapeutic lifestyle changes remain an essential modality in the management of patients with hypercholesterolemia.37-44 0 - In general, hydroxymethylglutaryl coenzyme A reductase inhibitors (statins) are considered 0 first line therapy for decreasing low density lipoprotein cholesterol (LDL-C) levels.
+If after six weeks, lipid goals are not achieved with statin monotherapy, a dosage increase or the addition of a bile acid sequestrant or nicotinic acid (niacin) should be considered.37-44 - Due to increased muscle side effects including rhabdomyolysis, gemfibrozil is not 0 recommended to be used in a combination with statins. - Fibric acid derivatives are typically reserved for the treatment of hypertriglyceridemia, to 0 reduce the risk of pancreatitis, or for an isolated low high density lipoprotein cholesterol.^{37,40} - Fibric acid derivatives can be considered in patients with coronary heart disease who have low levels of LDL-C and atherogenic dyslipidemia, or in combination with a statin in patients who have elevated LDL-C and atherogenic dyslipidemia.37 - The National Institute for Health and Clinical Excellence (NICE) guidelines recommend nonroutine use of fibrates if intolerant to statins as monotherapy and recommend against the use of niacin, bile acid sequestrants, and omega-3 fatty acids or any combination of a stains plus either a fibrate, niacin, bile acid sequestrants, or omega-3 fatty acids for primary or secondary prevention of coronary vascular disease due to lack of evidence.44 - Other Key Facts: - Gemfibrozil (Lopid®) is the only fibric acid derivative approved for reducing the risk of 0 developing coronary heart disease in select patients. - 0 Currently, all fibric acid derivatives are available generically in at least one dosage form and/or strength.12